Getting Kids to Eat Healthy Food

 Our family learned to like Swiss chard, sweet potatoes, squashes and many many other healthy vegetables and our bodies are so much better for it.
 I think more clearly, have more energy, fewer mood swings and a myriad of other amazing health benefits.
 I eat an average of 10 servings of fruits and vegetables a day in a wide variety of colors for different nutrients.
 Much of the produce I eat is raw.
 I enjoy it now that I’ve learned to prepare things the way I like them.

 Remember if you badger your kids to eat, they won’t want what you’re feeding them no matter what.
 Nagging or begging kids to eat is not a healthy practice.
 Offer them a plate of food with a small amount of each thing on it.
 If they don’t eat it, don’t worry, they will eat when they are hungry.
 Model good eating habits and they will soon follow.
 Monkey see monkey do with kids is not just limited to bad things.

 If you ignore what they are eating, they will choose what they need to be satisfied.
 Remember, a toddler portion is not what you are used to eating.
 They don’t need that much food to get full.

 For more tips on how to get kids to eat healthy food, click here.

-If you are trying to change your eating habits or the habits of your family, be patient with yourself and with them.
+If you are trying to change and get your kids to eat healthy food, be patient with yourself and with them.
 It’s a process, it doesn’t happen overnight.
 But I can tell you even the pickiest kids (and adults, eh hmm) will come around and learn to like at least some things.
 It’s definitely worth doing for the health of those you love and you will feel AMAZING!